mikelmadina/developing-data-products/slidify/index.md

 ## About the app

-I create a simple app to calculate the p-valua for the mean, sd and sample mean provided by the user.
+I create a simple app to calculate the p-value for the mean, sd and sample mean provided by the user.
 The app also plots the area below or above the sample mean under the normal distribution.

 --- .class #id